-- To narrow the attainment gap between disadvantaged and non-disadvantaged pupils nationally and also within internal school data. - For all disadvantaged pupils in school to exceed nationally expected progress rates in order to reach Age Related Expectation at the end of Year 6 and thus go on to achieve GCSE's in English and Maths.
+- The pupil base is in quintile 4 (more deprived) of all schools in terms of deprivation. - To narrow the attainment gap between disadvantaged and non-disadvantaged pupils nationally and also within internal school data. - For all disadvantaged pupils in school to exceed nationally expected progress rates in order to reach Age Related Expectation at the end of Year 6 and thus go on to achieve GCSE's in English and Maths.